 - Hosts will provide bedding and towels for student use.

 - Hosts will wash a reasonable amount of personal laundry (eg. 1 load per week) for younger students (12-17 years old) and provide access to washing facilities for students over 18 years old.

 - Hosts are advised to provide all adult students with a house key.

-- Please note that if students want to take a holiday or return home for a period of time and leave their luggage in their homestay accommodation then they will have to pay a retainer fee of £50.00 per week.
-Students should discuss this with our Accommodation Team.
+- Please note that if students want to take a holiday or return home for a period of time students will need to discuss this with our Accommodation Team.

 - Residence accommodation is only available to students who are over 18.

 - LSE use several different external residence accommodations which are based in the city centre within walking distance to school, shops, and amenities.